-In order to approve the welding consumables and welding processes, the requirements to which are not specified in the Rules, these shall be tested to the extent agreed with the Register in each particular case.
+In order to approve the welding consumables and welding processes, the requirements to which are not specified in the Rules, the scope of testing may comply with the standards recognized by the Register.

 4.1.4 Certificate of Approval for Welding Consumables.